denten-papers/xp-routledge/proposal.md

 prominent projects in that vein, I will ground this aspect of digital humanities in the dual movement between critical theory and critical making.
-I will further connect developments in this regard with broader social changes as exemplified by the open access, creative commons, and free culture movements.
+I will further connect developments in this regard with broader social changes as exemplified by communities advocating for open access, creative commons, and free culture.

 ## Part III: Field Reflections